-capillary rise from the saturated zone into the soil water storage and into the interflow storage saturated zone and/or from the interflow storage.
-The first re-flow is taken from the interflow storage proportional to its filling (Q_r) .
-Next, the capillary rise will take water from the saturated zone until the evaporation losses are refilled (Q{kap}) .
+capillary rise from the saturated zone into the soil water storage and into the interflow storage

+In order to allow evaporation with potential rates at places with high groundwater, the deficit in the soil water storage (root zone storage) caused by evaporation can be replaced by water from the saturated zone and/or from the interflow storage.
+The first re-flow is taken from the interflow storage proportional to its filling $(Q_r)$ .
+Next, the capillary rise will take water from the saturated zone until the evaporation losses are refilled $(Q{kap})$ .
 A hydraulic contact between the root zone and the saturated zone is required for this flow to take place.
 Two assumptions are made: